PayChan/bitcoin-payment-channels-taxonomy/bitcoin-payment-channels-taxonomy.md

 Payment channels have two branches.
 So far, the payment channels we've seen have a *spend* branch for Bob and a *refund* branch for Alice.
 The refund branch is required to prevent Alice's funds from being stranded (Alice's *escape* clause), and needs to have a relative timelock to prevent Alice from prematurely claiming (ie stealing) all the funds in the channel (Bob's *safeguard* clause).

-If we contstruct the channel in such a way that instead of having a refund branch, Alice has her own spend branch, then the channel doesn't need an expiry time.
+If we construct the channel in such a way that instead of having a refund branch, Alice has her own spend branch, then the channel doesn't need an expiry time.
 Either party can unilaterally close the channel at any time, which means they both have an *escape* route.
 Alice's spend branch is an exact mirror of Bob's.

 These mirrored symmetric commitment transactions require the balance in one commitement transaction to go down when the balance in its mirror commitment transaction goes up.
 For that reason, we can't have symmetric commitment transactions for a simple channel since balances in simple channels can only go one way.
 However, using revocable transactions we *can* create symmetric commitment transactions where the balance in one commitment transaction decreases as the balance in the other commitment transaction increases.